Great Expectations Summary

 Pip devises a plan to get Magwitch out of the country, but he's uneasy—and with good reason: just as they get ready to make their great escape, Estella goes and marries Pip's nemesis and Pip is almost thrown into a limekiln by a hometown bully who claims to know about Magwitch.
 And then the two are ratted out by Magwitch's nemesis Compeyson, who is, coincidentally, Miss Havisham's ex-lover.
 Magwitch is thrown in jail and dies, but not before Pip tells him the shocking truth: Estella is his daughter.

-A few days later, Pip returns home, intending to ask for Joe's forgiveness and to propose marriage to his childhood friend, Biddy.
-Upon arriving home, however, he finds that Joe and Biddy have just married.
-He begs for their forgiveness at having been such a butthead, and then he moves to Cairo.
+After these traumatic events, Pip gets really sick, and Joe comes to the rescue.
+As soon as Pip recovers, however, Joe leaves him in the middle of the night, having paid off all of Pip's debts.
+Obviously, Pip follows him home, intending to ask for Joe's forgiveness and to propose marriage to his childhood friend, Biddy.
+Upon arriving home, however, he finds that Joe and Biddy have just married, which is… a little weird, if you ask us.
+He says he's sorry he's been such a butthead, and then he moves to Cairo.

-The original ending sees Pip hanging out in London one day a few years later with baby Pip.
-He runs into Estella, and he can see that time has changed her and that she has suffered much.
-He's heard that her husband was abusive, but that when he died, she married a poor doctor.
+Original ending: Pip is hanging out in London a few years later with Joe and Biddy's son, baby Pip, when he runs into Estella.
+She's had a hard life: her husband was abusive, and when he died she married a poor doctor.